pewpewlive/hybroid-vscode/README.md

-# Hybroid language support for Visual Studio Code
+# Hybroid Live language support for Visual Studio Code

-A VS Code extension that provides syntax highlighting and snippets for Hybroid.
+A VS Code extension that provides syntax highlighting and snippets for Hybroid Live.

 Language server support is planned and coming soon.